 ACLED (Armed Conflict Location and Event Data Project) is designed for disaggregated conflict analysis and crisis mapping.
 This dataset codes the dates and locations of all reported political violence events in over 50 developing countries.
-Political violence includes events that occur within civil wars or periods of instability.
-Although civil war occurrence is decreasing across African countries, new forms of political violence are becoming more common.
+Political violence includes events that occur within civil wars and periods of instability.

 These data contain information on: